 Special Guest post by Gyujin Sim, Mobile QA for netmarble.

 There are many uncomfortable experiences users have with mobile games.
 Frame drops, crashes, overheating and more.
-These issues deny the user a good experience and naturally result in a decrease in DAUs (Daily Access Users).
+These issues deny the user a good experience and naturally result in a decrease in DAUs (Daily Active Users).

 Netmarble is committed to identifying and analyzing the causes of these problems for better user experience, and GameBench tools are an important part of this effort.

 It’s not hard to discover game performance issues.
 Our testers will uncover problems just by playing in the same manner and conditions as actual users.
 But how can we report all the discovered issues during the testing process, along with detailed reproduction steps?

 This consumed a lot of testing resources, so we looked for possible solutions and that’s why we started using GameBench.

 Using GameBench, we've had a very different experience in rooting out consistent game performance issues.

 In the past, we had to profile the engine to try to analyze the cause of the problems found on a game developer’s build, but from the moment we started using GameBench, our testers themselves could identify the likely cause of the problem of during testing.

 GameBench analysis has shown that memory utilization increases dramatically prior to when some of our games crash.
 So, in addition to other aspects of performance, we also focused on memory-related optimizations.
 In this way, we were able to reduce the crash rate by up to 90% after continuing to think about how we manage memory in the game.
 However, optimization is not yet over.
 After solving the major problem, other problems were revealed.

 New devices are being introduced in the market from a variety of manufacturers.
 Therefore, when thinking about how to optimize game performance, it is now necessary to optimize based on device characteristics.